Not what you want?

 相敬相愛 is an old Chinese proverb that suggests love and respect go together and are to be exchanged between people (especially couples).

-The first two characters mean, "exchanging respect" or "mutual respect".
+The first two characters mean “exchanging respect” or “mutual respect.”

-The last two characters create a word that means, "to love each other" or "mutual love".
+The last two characters create a word that means “to love each other” or “mutual love.”

 You'll notice that the first and third characters are the same.
-So you can read this literally as something like "Exchange respect, exchange love" or "Mutual respect, mutual love".
-In English, we'd probably just say, "Mutual love and respect".
+So you can read this literally as something like “Exchange respect, exchange love” or “Mutual respect, mutual love.”
+In English, we'd probably just say, “Mutual love and respect.”
 Grammar differs in every language - So while the literal translation might sound a bit awkward in English, this phrase is very natural in Chinese.

-This title speaks of one's soul or spirit, and the capacity or strength that soul possesses.
+精神力量 is a title that speaks of one's soul or spirit and the capacity or strength that soul possesses.

 The first two characters mean mind, heart, spirit, and/or soul.